The Future is Lesbian!

 A Century of the World and Enrile

 100 years ago today, the tenth anniversary of the start of WW1 was four months away.
-The Philippines, in the middle of its first and second republic was under American rule in the roaring 20s, the Korean Peninsula had been under Japanese rule for over a decade, and Germany's Weimar Republic will arrest Adolf Hitler in the coming month only to release him by December.
-In three months J.Edgar Hoover will be appointed head of the Federal Bureau of Investigation, and a month prior Vladimir Lenin died.
-The Summer Olympics will be held in Paris and the Chinese Zodiac was the year of the Rat.
+The Philippines, in the middle of its first and second republic was under American rule in the roaring 20s, the Korean Peninsula had been under Japanese rule for over a decade, and Germany's Weimar Republic will arrest Adolf Hitler in the coming month only to release him by December...
 It was Valentine's Day and Juan Ponce Enrile was born.

 5 ROMANCE BOOKS AVAILABLE IN LRC